merenlab/merenlab.org/data/micr-obs-future/index.md

                        -c 03_CONTIGS/reference_genomes-contigs.db \
                        -C SAR11COLLECTION \
                        -o SAR11SPLIT"
 ```

-The output will be put into a directory called `SAR11SPLIT`, which will then contain individual directories with `contig.db` and `profile.db` for each reference genome and recruited reads.
+The output was put into a directory called `SAR11SPLIT`, which then contained individual directories with `contig.db` and `profile.db` for each reference genome and recruited reads.

 ### Determine which samples to continue working with

 #### Get contig-level coverage and detection stats
-We will be using [`anvi-profile-blitz`](https://anvio.org/help/main/programs/anvi-profile-blitz/) to find out which samples are useful (e.g. cutoff of: my genomes should be covered 10x and detected 0.5).

-`anvi-profile-blitz` allows the fast profiling of BAM files to get contig- or gene-level coverage and detection stats.
+We used [`anvi-profile-blitz`](https://anvio.org/help/main/programs/anvi-profile-blitz/) to find out which samples met our filtering criteria if: my genomes should be covered 10x and detected 0.5). `anvi-profile-blitz` allows the fast profiling of BAM files to get contig- or gene-level coverage and detection stats.

-We will give it the `BAM file`s that were created and are stored in the `04_MAPPING` directory, the `CONTIGS.db`, and specify what the output should look like.
+We gave it the `BAM file`s that were created in the metagenomics workflow and were stored in the `04_MAPPING` directory, as well as the `CONTIGS.db`, and specified what the output should look like.

 This is the base command
 ```bash